guilhermeUpToTask/fashion_ai_codebase/ROADMAP.md

 | **MEDIUM** | 4.3 | **Implement Resource Management:** Configure Docker resource limits and apply them in the cloud to ensure stability and prevent DoS attacks. | 🔵 To Do |
 | **MEDIUM** | 4.4 | **Establish Observability:** Integrate Prometheus and Grafana for comprehensive monitoring of APIs, job queues, and system health. | 🔵 To Do |
 | **LOW** | 4.5 | **Model Fine-Tuning Pipeline:** Use the human-verified dataset from the HITL tool to periodically fine-tune the YOLO and CLIP models. | 🔵 To Do |

+Pipeline outline (index & query must use the same code):

+Run detector (YOLOv8) → bbox.

+Expand bbox by 10–20% (configurable margin) to include context.

+Crop from source image.

+Pad the crop to square using reflect padding (or mean-color fill), then resize to model size (e.g. 224).

+Why reflect? it avoids injecting a new constant color that would bias CLIP.
+Pinterest emphasizes deterministic preprocess and domain handling — reflect/mean are safe choices. arXiv

+Normalize using your model’s exact normalization (for FashionCLIP/CLIP use the same processor/mean/std or HF CLIPProcessor).

+Compute embedding (image branch + optionally text/label branch), L2-normalize, store with model_version and preprocess_version.

+At query-time: same steps → get query embedding → ANN search → top-K → re-rank by category/shape/metadata.